-Ship your truck reliably with our network of qualified carriers and brokers.
+Ship your truck reliably with our network of qualified transport companies.

 Best Practices For Shipping Trucks

 There are many options available for shipping trucks, but the process can be trickier for medium- and heavy-duty models, particularly if you need to ship them across the country.
 While FR8Star can help you find qualified drivers and streamline much of the shipping process, there are still several considerations to keep in mind before shipping your truck.